-The emission in the save continuum command is specified per unit area of cloud, evaluated at the inner radius, when the luminosity case is used.
+The emission in the save continuum command includes a covering factor when the luminosity case is used.
 See the section Units of the save output in HAZY 1 for more details.

 The emission line wavelengths follow the convention that vacuum wavelengths are used for $\lambda < 2000$ Å and STP air wavelengths are used for $\lambda \ge 2000$ Å. The set line vacuum command tells the code use use vacuum wavelengths throughout.
 The continuum is always reported in vacuum wavelengths to avoid a discontinuity at 2000Å.